Persistence of Heterodimensional Cycles: Saddle-focus and double-focus cases. Proof of Theorem

-In this section we consider the case where at least one of the central multipliers $\lambda_{1,1}$ and $\gamma_{2,1}$ is complex (non-real), and prove Theorem \ref{thm:sad-foc_main}.
-We study the corresponding first-return maps and reduce them to the form given by Proposition \ref{prop:blender}, and, therefore, obtain blenders.
-With the rotation brought by the complex multipliers, we can then easily stabilize the heterodimensional cycles using versions of Lemmas \ref{lem:type1_pert:includeO_1} and \ref{lem:type1_pert:includeO_2}.
+In this section, we consider the case where at least one of the central multipliers $\lambda_{1,1}$ and $\gamma_{2,1}$ is complex (nonreal), and prove Theorem \ref{thm:sad-foc_main}.
+The strategy is to detect the dynamics similar to those near type-I heterodimensional cycles; namely, we check that the rational independence conditions of Theorem \ref{thm:sad-foc_main} imply that certain collections of the first-return maps satisfy conditions of Proposition \ref{prop:blender}.

+It should be pointed out that we do not create type-I cycles via bifurcations; instead, we use the rotation brought by the complex central multipliers in order to see that conditions of Proposition \ref{prop:blender} are satisfied, both for the creation of cs-blenders and cu-blenders.
+The only place where we study bifurcations is the result on the stabilization of cycles in the saddle-focus case.

+Let us start with the saddle-focus case.
+Like in Section \ref{sec:firstreturn}, we derive formulas for first-return maps $T_{k,m}$ near a saddle-focus heterodimensional cycle, see Section \ref{sec:firstreturn_sf}.
+An immediate observation is that the formula \eqref{eq:complex:T_k,m_cross_0mu} for these maps has almost the same form as the formula \eqref{eq:maps:T_k,m_cross_0mu} in the saddle case.
+The only difference is that the coefficient governing the contraction/expansion in the central coordinate now contains trigonometric functions, which gives the possibility to obtain partially hyperbolic sets with different types of central dynamics by choosing appropriate $k$ and $m$.
+This fact is summarized in Lemma \ref{lem:conefields2}, a counterpart of Lemma \ref{lem:conefields} in the saddle case.
+Then, we prove in Proposition \ref{prop:sad-foc_blender} that, without destroying the original cycle, the simultaneous existence of both cs- and cu-blenders follows from Proposition \ref{prop:blender}, provided that $\theta$, $\frac{\omega}{2\pi}$ and 1 are rationally independent ($\theta$ is defined in \eqref{tht} and $\omega$ is the argument of the nonreal central multiplier).

+Next, we study the local stabilization of saddle-focus cycles in Section \ref{sec:sta_sad-foc}.
+The key is to find a replacement of Lemma \ref{lem:type1_pert:includeO_1}, which tells us when the iterates $F_{21}\circ F^m_2\circ F_{12} (W^u_{loc}(O_1))$ and $F^{-k}_1\circ F^{-1}_{12}(W^s_{loc}(O_2))$ enter the activating domain $\Pi'$ of the blenders.
+Thanks to the rotation, some of the iterates automatically cross $\Pi'$ properly, depending on which central multiplier is nonreal, i.e., where the rotation happens, in $F_1$ or $F_2$.
+The other manifold can also cross $\Pi'$ after unfolding the heterodimensional cycle, as in the saddle case (this is the only place where we unfold the original cycle).
+These facts are proven in Lemmas \ref{lem:sf:includeO_1} and \ref{lem:sf_includeO_2}.

+Finally, double-focus heterodimensional cycles are dealt with in Section \ref{sec:double-focus}.
+The main effort in this case is to obtain the necessary formula for the first-return maps.
+After that, one immediately finds that it has the same form as in the saddle-case.
+Consequently, a counterpart to Proposition \ref{prop:sad-foc_blender} stating the coexistence of blenders follows, see Proposition \ref{prop:df_blender}.
+The main difference is that the required arithmetic condition becomes the rational independence among $\theta$, $\frac{\omega_1}{2\pi}$, $\theta\frac{\omega_2}{2\pi}$ and 1, where $\omega_{1,2}$ are the arguments of the nonreal central multipliers.
+The stabilization part is also similar to the saddle-focus case but now both $W^u(O_1)$ and $W^s(O_2)$ enter $\Pi'$ automatically due to the simultaneous rotations near $O_1$ and $O_2$, see Lemmas \ref{lem:df_includeO_1} and \ref{lem:df_includeO_2}.